Article by BHM

 Whether you are running to shift a few extra pounds, boost your overall fitness levels, tone up for summer, clear your mind or just need a hobby, running the Brighton Half Marathon is a great opportunity to reach your goal, whatever that may be.
 Motivation and support are key to achieving our goals, so run for charity to give you the best chance of succeeding!

 Doing good makes you feel good, right?
 And that’s not the only reason running for charity can make you happier.
 It’s a social activity, and studies have shown that socialising can decrease feelings of depression and boost feelings of well-being.
 Running itself is fantastic for our mental health, it also combats depression, improves our capacity to learn new information, alleviates anxiety, helps us sleep and can even boost self-esteem.
 But you need to stick at it, so you need that motivation and support to reap the benefits.

 10. Do something different

 If we did the same things every day, life would get a bit dull.
 Fundraising for charity opens up a world of opportunities to do weird and wacky things, tackle new challenges, have new experiences and meet new people.
-Often winter can be a time we slip into mundane routines of staying indoors, watching tv and eating junk food.
-Why not make a change this year: register to run for a charity in The Grand Brighton Half Marathon – who knows what opportunities and experiences you will unlock!
+Often the colder months at the start of the year can be a time we slip into mundane routines of staying indoors, watching tv and eating junk food.
+Why not make a change this year: register to run for a charity in the Brighton Half Marathon in June and train through the winter and spring- who knows what opportunities and experiences you will unlock!